ProtectiveManEgg/ArtemisInterceptor/README.md

 # PixelPusher
 This is a client for Artemis-RGB designed to drive led strips.
 Because this project utilizes WIFI, it can realistically drive a strip of LEDs anywhere from inside your PC case to under your desk.
 Only limit is power source!
-What inspired this project was RGB.NET for the Pi Pico.
-The firmware didn't work for me, and neither did the config.
+What inspired this project was RGB.NET for the Pi Pico W. The firmware didn't work for me, and neither did the config.
 Either way, this project is a deconstruction of [DarthAffe](https://github.com/DarthAffe)'s [NodeMCU sketch](https://github.com/DarthAffe/RGB.NET/blob/master/RGB.NET.Devices.WS281X/Sketches/RGB.NET_NodeMCU.ino).
 I wanted the simplicity of using Python, and CircuitPython seemed like a good choice.

 ## Dependencies
 **I included libraries, but verify correct version**